 For safety reasons the school must be contacted if your child is going to be absent.

-If your child is absent from school please telephone the school office on 575 3960 as soon as you know that your child is going to be absent and leave a message on the school answer phone.
+If your child is absent from school please use the Hero App to advise the absence or telephone the school office on 575 3960 as soon as you know that your child is going to be absent and leave a message on the school answer phone.

 The school will check all absentees and will make every effort to contact parents where children are unaccounted for.

 If your child has an appointment or is leaving the school during the day please let the office or your child’s teacher know.
-When picking up your child for their appointment please go to the office prior to getting your child from their classroom.
+When picking up your child for their appointment please go to the office prior to getting your child from their classroom and sign them out on the tablet.

-If your child is late for school on any day she/he must go to the school office prior to going to class to collect a red card which lets the teacher know that they have been via the office.
+If your child is late for school on any day she/he must go to the school office prior to going to class and sign in on the tablet.

 Each year students in Year 4, 5 and 6 are invited to enter the Australasian tests in Science, English, Maths, Spelling and Writing.